zyike/type-challenges/questions/925-extreme-assert-array-index/README.md

     for (let j = 0 as Index<typeof columns>; j < columns.length; j += 1) {
         sum += columns[j];

-        // @ts-expect-error: number | undefined in not assignable to number const y: number = columns[i];
+        : number | undefined in not assignable to number const y: number = columns[i];

-        // @ts-expect-error: number | undefined in not assignable to number const z: number = columns[0];
+        : number | undefined in not assignable to number const z: number = columns[0];

-        // @ts-expect-error: number[] | undefined in not assignable to number[] const u: number[] = matrix[j];
+        : number[] | undefined in not assignable to number[] const u: number[] = matrix[j];
     }
 }